midrare/krdsrw/README.md

 # krdsrw
 Read and write in Amazon Kindle sidecar file format.
-These are the the files in the `.sdr` folders you see in your Kindle's `ms0:/documents` folder.
+These are the files in the `.sdr` folders you see in your Kindle's `ms0:/documents` folder.

 ## Developing
 ```bash